Manquia/Distillery/Control.md

 ===========================
 Scope is simply a section of code denoted by some language semantics.
 Local variables declared inside a scope will be destroyed at the end of that scope.
 A function has a scope which opens at the beginning and closes when the function ends.

+@TODO @INCOMPLETE this section needs quite a lot of love.
+I need to talk more about variables and how their life in the global, object, and function level scope is defined.
+The exaple below is also hard to parse...
+Just needs a full do-over.

 Common scope semantics:
 * Curly bracket: Newlines, Spaces, Tabs do not affect the scope
 ```